-The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
+The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education and school trips.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act (2010).

-Some may also have special educational needs (SEN) and may have a statement, or Education, Health and Care Plan (EHCP) which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2015) is followed.
+Some may also have SEN and may have an Education, Health and Care Plan (EHCP).
+Where an EHCP is in place, the advice is followed for suggested provision.